samespace/rtc-sfu/docs/recording.md

 ## Overview

 The SFU now supports recording of audio tracks for each participant in a room.
 The recordings are stored in OGG format and can be merged into a single WAV file after the room is closed.
+Optionally, the merged recording can be uploaded to an S3-compatible storage.

 Features:
 - Record audio for each participant separately
 - Pause and resume recording
 - Store metadata for each recording
 - Merge all participant recordings into a single file
+- Upload the merged recording to S3-compatible storage
 - Configure recording path and other settings
+- Support for multiple recording sessions per room with unique identifiers

 ## Requirements

 - FFmpeg must be installed on the system (or path to FFmpeg executable must be provided in config)
 - Opus codec must be used for audio (which is the default)
+- For S3 upload: Access to an S3-compatible storage service (like AWS S3, MinIO, etc.)

 ## Configuration